iarxm/csim-man/index.md

 #### Problem Statement

-The problem is that training with an intention alone works out to be insufficient training.
-A more optimal method of training for a particular athletic goal is to perform regularly in a situation that equivalently emulates the situation under which the goal will be achieved.
-Rarely will it be argued that casual training ever feels like the high pressure situation of performing in a real contest.
-To confront face on that which is stressful is a good way to grow into it and become resilient and adaptable under the pressure of that situation.
-It's an illusion to believe that training the purely technical skills of a sport will in itself provide the basis to succeed in any particular contest.
+Training with a vague intention alone to improve performance in real heats works out to be insufficient training.
+Rarely will a strong argument be made that casual training feels like the high pressure situation of performing in a real contest.

+It's also an illusion to believe that training the purely technical skills of a discipline will in itself provide the basis to succeed in contest.
 It is perhaps equivalent to thinking that training to swim in a pool would perfectly prepare an athlete to swim in a stormy ocean.
+Or learning how to technically perform martial art skills without sparring will prepare one for performing in the ring.

-How common is it to find oneself surfing aimlessly and without an accurate sense to the quality of training and strategy within a short period of a heat?
-How difficult is it in an actual heat with tough opponents of a similar skill level?
-What type of thoughts and emotions actually rush through one's mind?
-What mistakes are made?
-Consider how valuable it may be to confront these questions on a weekly basis and to begin to solve them earlier rather than later.
+Moreover, recall how common it is to find oneself surfing aimlessly and without an accurate sense to the quality of training and strategy.
+Compare this to having to perform a specific goal within a short period of a 20 minute heat.
+Recall how difficult is it in a real heat with opponents of a similar skill level.
+Remember the type of thoughts and emotions which actually appear in one's mind.
+Consider how many and what type of mistakes are made, and how valuable it would be to confront these questions on a weekly basis to begin to skillfully solve those mistakes earlier rather than later.

+A more optimal method, which is true for athletic goals in general, is to perform regularly in a situation that equivalently emulates the situation under which the goal will be achieved.
+This is to confront face on that which is stressful.
+This is a means to grow into that pressure and become resilient through familiarity.
+Learn to be psychologically and strategically flexible and become adaptable under the pressure of that situation.

 #### Goals of Contest Simulation